 Comments: This walk offers an easy way to see some very picturesque scenery in the foothills of the mountains.
-You will walk through sleepy villages and quiet countryside, mostly on earth roads.
+You will walk through sleepy villages and quiet countryside, partly on earth roads.
 NOTE: This area is popular with hunters so it’s best to avoid Wednesdays and Sundays (permitted hunting days) during the hunting season, mid October to the end of December.

 Points of interest: the ruined village of Vikla, the restored church of St John at Vikla, the Venetian Bridge at Akapnou, shrines to Agia Paraskevi and Agios Andreas.
 The mixed habitat is excellent for birds, especially around the stream beds at a number of points during the walk.

 Driving from Eptagoneia on the F124 you will pass The Shrine of the Sacred Earth on your right just before you come into Akapnou.
 About 50 metres further on you will see signs welcoming you to Akapnou and, on the left of the road, the church of Panageia tou Kampou where there is a small picnic area and plenty of space to park your car.

 On the opposite side of the road (across from the blue road sign welcoming you to Akapnou village) there is a small concrete road leading downhill to a stream bed.
 Take this path and cross the stream – usually very shallow, or even non-existent.
 However, do be aware that after heavy rain this stream may not be not fordable or will require sturdy boots to get across.
 If that is the case then you may want to try a different starting point – see the alternative option at the end of this page.

 Follow the track uphill on the other side of the stream.
 Ignore any small tracks to the left or right.
 After 5 minutes your path meets a wider track at a T-junction.
 Turn left here onto the track.